aws-samples/fsx-lustre-automatic-tiering/README.md

 5. Capacity Monitoring and Alerting
 6. DRA Emergency Release Task

-The architecture allows you to use FSxL as a high-performance cache for your Amazon S3 data, with an automated file release mechanism to optimize file system capacity.

 ## Prerequisites
 Before starting, you will need the following prerequisites:
 1. Terraform: The Terraform CLI installed on your local machine or remote development environment such as AWS Cloud9.